 How Does a Commercial Sublease Work?

-When renting a commercial office space for your company, business owners sign a traditional lease agreement provided by the building owner.
+When renting a commercial space (office, retail, industrial, etc.) for your company, business owners sign a traditional lease agreement provided by the building owner.
 Subleases work a bit differently and happen when the person leasing the space (lessee) from the building owner decides to rent out their space before the lease terms are up — making them the sublessor.

 The original lease agreement will determine if the lessee is allowed to find a sublessor for their space — and dictates any specific rules around subletting set by the building owner.
 Subleases are often sought after by companies that need a lease term that is shorter than the standard three to a five-year lease agreement.